-Windows are a good example of a context-dependent building element which are now being designed and specified as if they are context-free (that is, they are chosen out of catalogues).
+Windows are a good example of a context-dependent building element which are now being designed and specified as if they are context-free (they are often chosen out of catalogues, for instance).
 Occupants expect that windows should be controllable, give views out, allow available daylight in most of the time and thus keep down the demand for artificial light, give fast, if not instantaneous, response to personal comfort requests for fresh air or cooling, look good, and give weather-proofing and thermal and acoustic performance of a high standard.
 All of these, except perhaps the aesthetic one, are context-dependent: some greatly so.
-There are also few other technologies (of any type) which have to offer so many functions, many of which potentially clash with each other as the context changes (like the need to keep daytime traffic noise out but allow fresh air in).
+There are also few other technologies (of any type) which have to undertake so many functions in setting boundary conditions and mediating interactions between inside and outside.
+Many of these potentially clash with each other as the context changes (like the need to keep daytime traffic noise out but allow fresh air in, for instance).

-The first requirement of any kind of modular window system must therefore be the ability to fine-tune it for the context: that is, improve its context-dependency.
+The first requirement of any kind of modular window system must therefore be the ability to fine-tune it: that is, improve its context-dependency.
 The context will have two main forms: first, physical, and, secondly, behavioural.
 Almost invariably, the physical will receive most of the attention; the second hardly any.